-1. Know the difference between a transaction and a relationship
+1. Know the difference between “transactions and “relationships”

 Many of you claim to be building relationships but what you’re really doing is engaging in transactions.

-Understanding the difference between the two helps you to be sure that you are not engaging in a “what’s in it for me?” transaction.
-But rather, you’re really building a true business relationship based on mutual interest.
+Understanding the difference between the two helps you to be sure that you are not engaging in a superficial “what’s in it for me?” transaction, under the pretense of building business relationships.